 Every week for a month you will receive a new set of exercises around a different aspect of shoulder mechanics to help you learn what the exercises actually do and why you are doing them.

 - Shoulder positional and alignment awareness

 - Shoulder mobility

 - Scapular stability

-For each exercise you will have the opportunity to see a video demonstration and then record your own performance for review and individualized feedback by physical therapist Dr. Emily Scherb, a circus medicine specialist.
+** If you are joining the "Guided Boot Camp" you will then be able to record your own performance for review and individualized feedback by physical therapist Dr. Emily Scherb, a circus medicine specialist.**